 The available low-temperature data show that at 5.5~T there is a continuity of the $T_1^{-1}(T)$ dependence down to the lowest temperature.
 This points to the continuity of the phase and the absence of any low-temperature ordering.
-There is only a crossover into an apparent linear dependence, observed below 0.2~K. Similar crossover seems to be observed below 0.1~K at 3.5~T, where the system is in the AF-ordered phase, so that such behaviour may be associated with the Goldstone mode that is expected to show up at the low-temperature end if the axial symmetry is not broken \cite{Giamarchi1999}.
+There is only a crossover into an apparent linear dependence, observed below 0.2~K. A similar crossover seems to be observed below 0.1~K at 3.5~T, where the system is in the antiferromagnetically ordered phase, so such behavior may be associated with the Goldstone mode that is expected to show up at the low-temperature end if the axial symmetry is not broken \cite{Giamarchi1999}.
 However, considering the similarity with the 5.5~T data and the probable presence of the (subdominant) symmetry-breaking anisotropic terms of the Hamiltonian, such an interpretation is questionable.
-One might rather think of some common low-temperature physics that might be related to sub-leading terms of the system's Hamiltonian.
-Finally, inside the AF-ordered phase, for the 3.5~T data in the intermediate temperature range (0.4--0.7~K), we find a strong powerlaw-like behavior, with the power exponent close to 5, as is usually the case in the BEC-type low-temperature phases of quantum antiferromagnets \cite{Mayaffre2000,Jeong2017,Orlova2018, Landolt2020}, reflecting a high-order relaxation process \cite{Beeman1968}.
+One might rather think of some common low-temperature physics that might be related to subleading terms of the system's Hamiltonian.
+Finally, inside the antiferromagnetically ordered phase, for the 3.5~T data in the intermediate temperature range (0.4--0.7~K), we find a strong power-law-like behavior, with the power exponent close to 5, which is usually the case in the BEC-type low-temperature phases of quantum antiferromagnets \cite{Mayaffre2000,Jeong2017,Orlova2018, Landolt2020}, reflecting a high-order relaxation process \cite{Beeman1968}.